akshell/docs/guide/db-and-fs.rst

 Check
 ~~~~~

-A check constraint simply checks than a given expression holds
+A check constraint simply checks that a given expression holds
 ``true`` for each tuple of a relation variable.
 You could add a check
 inside a type declaration or in a separate check declaration.